 If the police obtained evidence in violation of your 4th Amendment rights (illegal search) or 5th Amendment rights (illegal interrogation), you may be able to suppress the evidence that the Government would use against you.
 This means that your lawyer asks the court to find that the evidence was obtained illegally, and, as such, cannot be used against you.
 Jonathan Rose has been successful in suppressing evidence in numerous drug trafficking and possession cases, resulting in the dismissal of all charges against those clients.

 Entrapment is a practice in which a law enforcement agent (either an actual officer or a government informant) induces a person to commit a criminal offense that the person would have otherwise been unlikely to commit.
 Entrapment is a defense used during trial, and while difficult to establish, may be an excellent defense in a scenario where the government presents an unlawful opportunity to an otherwise law abiding individual.

 The government is not required to prove that you own any drugs or contraband you’ve been charged with possessing.
 They must only prove that you possessed what you were charged with.

 Possession of an object may be actual or constructive.
 An example of actual possession is a bag of marijuana being in your pants or on a table directly in front of you and in your view.
 However, constructive possession occurs when an item is not physically on a person and not directly in a person’s view.
 In this scenario, the government must prove that the person charged has both knowledge of the presence of the marijuana and the ability to control it.
-This is very common in drug cases and is frequently used as an excellent defense, depending on the facts of the individual case.
+This is very common in drug cases and is frequently an excellent defense, depending on the facts of the individual case.

 To learn more about the firm’s services in this area of law, please request an initial consultation.
 Call 407-894-4555, or contact the Orlando office via email at [email protected]